NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Equipment Effects/Effect_ Improvised Weapon.md

-Automatically applied effects:

-*   \-2 penalty to attack rolls with any weapon with an improvised trait.
+You take a –2 item penalty to attack rolls with an improvised weapon.

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core*
-*OGL*
+*ORC*